kenta2/russian-anthem-kvzlyzug/README.md

 The printed paper size in the generated PDF is 5.5 inches tall by 7.5 inches wide, which can be adjusted by modifying the Lilypond source.
+You may wish to select in your print settings "Auto rotate and center" to avoid rehearsal letters from becoming chopped off.
 You may need to trim the white margins but should not need to reduce (with a photocopier, as is common when reformatting for marching band flip folders).
+(Do not use "Page Scaling: Fit to Printable Area" in your print settings, or else the music will become expanded to your printer paper size.)

 ## Recordings